iodepo/odis-arch/resources/ODISColumbia2025/speakerNotes.md

 3) View the page  ([this one in my search](https://obis.org/dataset/aaacf13e-a138-4b75-ba78-0b5136649365))
 4) View source and search for __ld+json__, the mimetype for JSON-LD and review the code in page.
 5) Also put the URL into https://validator.schema.org
 6) BONUS: Scroll down and point out their use of Ocean Expert IDs in the markup

-Search ([graph search](http://graph.oceaninfohub.org/blazegraph/#query)) and Resource Orgiented Architecture (ROA) based access ([example of S3 based object access](http://oss.oceaninfohub.org/browser/public))
+Search ([graph search](http://graph.oceaninfohub.org/blazegraph/#query)) and Resource Orgiented Architecture (ROA) based access ([example of S3 based object access](http://oss.oceaninfohub.org/browser/public)) as being developed for system to system integration.

 > [Example SPARQL query for use](./docs/section6/simpleSparql.rq)
 >